kirenpaulGitHub/K/README.md

 AWARDS AND ACHIEVEMENTS
 -----------------------

-*   Honored with the Sprint Superstar Award by Allianz Parteners in 2024, recognizing exceptional dedication and contributions.
+*  Recognized with the Sprint Superstar Award by Allianz Partners in 2024 for outstanding dedication and contributions.
-*   Awarded the Best Leader Pinnacle Award by Allianz Technology Thailand in Q3 2024.
+*  Received the Best Leader Pinnacle Award from Allianz Technology Thailand in Q3 2024.
-*   Won first prize in the hackathon organized by Allianz Technology Thailand in 2023.
+*  Secured first place in the hackathon hosted by Allianz Technology Thailand in 2023.
-*   Awarded the Best Asset Pinnacle Award by Allianz Technology Thailand in Q2 2022.
+*  Honored with the Best Asset Pinnacle Award by Allianz Technology Thailand in Q2 2022.
-*   Honored with the Best Cadet (2007) and Most Obedient Cadet (2008) awards by U.C.
-College National Cadet Corps (NCC) Unit.
+*  Earned the titles of Best Cadet (2007) and Most Obedient Cadet (2008) from U.C.
+College NCC Unit.
-*   Achieved National Cadet Corps (NCC) A, B, and C Certificates.
+*  Accomplished the National Cadet Corps (NCC) A, B, and C certifications.
-*   Secured first place in the high school level quiz competition organized by Labor India.
+*  Achieved top position in the high school quiz competition organized by Labor India.
-*   Successfully passed the entrance examination for Jawahar Navodaya Vidyalaya, Ernakulam in the 5th standard.
+*  Successfully qualified in the entrance exam for Jawahar Navodaya Vidyalaya, Ernakulam, during the 5th standard.

 CO-CURRICULAR ACTIVITIES
 ------------------------

-*   Completed job training in PC assembly and OS installation at Nest Systems.
+*  Completed practical training in PC assembly and OS installation at Nest Systems.
-*   Delivered seminars on various topics as part of academic coursework.
+*  Presented academic seminars on various technical topics.
-*   Participated in workshops on Embedded Systems design and Chat-Bot Hackathon.
+*  Engaged in workshops on Embedded Systems design and participated in a Chat-Bot Hackathon.
-*   Actively participated in National Cadet Corps (NCC) events.
+*  Actively contributed to National Cadet Corps (NCC) activities and initiatives.
-*   Volunteered in numerous events and competitions.
+*  Volunteered for multiple events and competitions, demonstrating strong organizational skills.

 PROGRAMS/TRAINING ATTENDED
 --------------------------

-*   Attended Annual Training Camps organized by the National Cadet Corps (NCC).
+*  Participated in Annual Training Camps conducted by the National Cadet Corps (NCC).
-*   Participated in the Sahyadri Cycle Challenge 2007 organized by NCC & Kalypso Adventures.
+*  Took part in the Sahyadri Cycle Challenge 2007, co-hosted by NCC and Kalypso Adventures.
-*   Attended the Army Attachment Camp organized by NCC & 11 Madras Regiment.
+*  Engaged in the Army Attachment Camp with NCC and the 11 Madras Regiment.
-*   Participated in the AWS Summit 2012 India held in Chennai.
+*  Attended the AWS Summit 2012 India in Chennai.
-*   Attended the "Winning with the Windows Phone" event organized by NOKIA.
+*  Joined the "Winning with the Windows Phone" event arranged by NOKIA.
-*   Participated in the Sencha Road Show 2015 event organized by Sencha.
+*  Participated in the Sencha Road Show 2015 hosted by Sencha.
-*   Attended the Future Decoded 2017 event organized by Microsoft.
+*  Took part in the Future Decoded 2017 event organized by Microsoft.
-*   Participated in the JSFOO 2017 event organized by Has Geeks.
+*  Engaged in the JSFOO 2017 conference facilitated by Has Geeks.
-*   Attended the Thailand GraphQL workshop organized by Agoda in 2023.
+*  Attended the Thailand GraphQL workshop hosted by Agoda in 2023.